Find Your Place in the Universe

 Be Willing to Follow Your Heart

-The problem is when we follow our logical, we often forget to listen to our
+The problem is when we follow our logic, we often forget to listen to our hearts.

 That was me.

 I have a cousin who reminds me of myself (our demeanor, mannerisms, and quiet nature), but we took two different paths in life.
 He majored in landscaping (I forget the technical name of the degree, but my mom called it gardening…) because it was his passion.
 I remember my mother saying he would never make any money doing that.